U

 B. 1991, Benin City, Nigeria

 Light is the subject of Tega Akpokona's paintings as much as any figure that moves through it.
-Born in Benin City in 1991, Akpokona graduated with a BA in Fine and Applied Arts from the University of Benin in 2011, before spending formative years under the mentorship of master painter Abiodun Olaku in Lagos.
+Born in Benin City in 1991, Akpokona graduated with a BA in Fine and Applied Arts from the University of Benin in 2011 — the same institution that trained George Edozie, also represented in this collection — before spending formative years under the mentorship of master painter Abiodun Olaku in Lagos.
+Through Olaku he entered the Yaba school lineage: a tradition of disciplined observation and mastery of light that connects directly to Yusuf Grillo and Kolade Oshinowo.
 Akpokona shares Olaku's conviction that light is not a stylistic device but the primary substance of painting itself — a view that draws both men into the company of the Dutch Baroque masters Akpokona openly reveres.
 Yet his figures are entirely, insistently contemporary: fictional Black characters placed in settings that fuse nostalgia with the present, their faces rendered with a chiaroscuro so deliberate it elevates them toward something between portraiture and icon.
 The Udoaka Collection holds nineteen of his works — the largest single-artist holding in the collection.

 SELECTED WORKS